tytydraco/yessleep/out/The_Valley_pt_1.md

 I found my cousin.

 I couldn’t even sob.
 I emptied my stomach of whatever else remained in it.
 I heard the  group finally making their way over to Issac and his friend’s final resting place.
 I heard their footsteps replaced by their horrified screams, but I couldn’t manage to look away from what remained of my cousin’s mutilated corpse.
 I remembered holding him when he was a new born baby.
 We weren’t close, but we were family.
 The reckless kid I watched grow up was now a decomposing torso with a missing arm.
-The worst part was, I couldn’t even see his face one last time… because I had no clue where the fuck it was.
+The worst part was, I couldn’t even see his face one last time… because I had no clue where his face was.

 “Frank-” I cut off Coop before he could even ask.